OmarShafie/hadith/README.md

 - On node hover: rawi details
 - Sankey Diagram weights represent number of hadiths between any 2 rawis'
 - Populate Hadiths in Link in a table tooltip
+- responsivness?

 Next Steps (I know how to do):
 - Color links based on narration term (صيغ التخمل) + highlight Tadlees

-Form in drawer
-- Sanad Search (squence of rawi's) - Regex Search/ Bool Search
+- Sanad Search (squence of rawi's)
+- Regex Search
-- search for rawi by name
+- UI regex search for rawi by name and tag it
 - *Information Retrieval: search for hadith (content)then select list of wanted ahadith

 Possible feature (possible, but not now):
+-Sankey Settings tab:
--transliterate names
+  - transliterate names
   - light - Dark theme
-- responsivness
-- *Scraping: Get more resource data/books.
-Scale to all avaible Sunnah Books.
 - Collapse nodes
 - view top down rather than left right
-  - responsivness
-  - All controllers on a drawer
 - font sizes controller

+- Search Settings tab:
 - find similar hadiths (mutaba'at & shuhood)
 - Search by أطراف , تخريج, or exact match+similarity
 - Search by book title
+- *Scraping: Get more resource data/books.
+Scale to all avaible Sunnah Books+
+  - Grouped Matn

 Visualization Library Limitations:
 - Highlight full route on node click => Documentation: "For this chart, only one entity can be selected at a time."